 Take a few of these tips and start to work them into your daily menu.
 Healthy eating does not have to be boring or leave out all your favorite foods.
 Watch your serving sizes on foods that are higher in saturated fats and look for ways to swap them with healthier proteins or fats in your favorite meals.
 You may find the healthier versions taste just as good!

 Choose My Plate—US Department of Agriculture

 DASH diet.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T170319/DASH-diet.
-Accessed October 20, 2018.
+EBSCO DynaMed website.
+Available at:https://www.dynamed.com/management/dash-diet.
+Accessed January 15, 2018.

 Dietary guidelines for Americans 2015-2020.
-US Office of Disease Prevention and Health Promotion website.
-Available at: https://health.gov/dietaryguidelines/2015/guidelines/chapter-1/key-recommendations.
-Accessed October 20, 2018.
+Office of Disease Prevention and Health Promotion website.
+Available at: http://health.gov/dietaryguidelines/2015/resources/2015-2020_Dietary_Guidelines.pdf.
+Accessed February 10, 2020.

 Eat more chicken, fish, and beans than red meat.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/GettingHealthy/WeightManagement/LosingWeight/Eat-More-Chicken-Fish-and-Beans-than-Red-Meat_UCM_320278_Article.jsp.
 Updated December 2, 2014.
-Accessed October 20, 2018.
+Accessed February 10, 2020.

 Mercury.
 US Department of Environmental Protection website.
 Available at: https://www.epa.gov/mercury.
 Accessed February 10, 2020.